 The General Field Qualifying Exam is intended to serve as a demonstration of a set of skills that students need to be successful in their work as researchers and scholars within the field of academia.
 Students will respond to three (3) prompts determined by the advisor in consultation with the student, one (1) of which shall be a review of a published article, an article under review, or a draft of a manuscript.
 A literature review, metanalysis, or research study is acceptable for this journal review.

 The remaining two (2) prompts shall be selected from among a set of six prompts.
 Students will have three (3) weeks to complete their responses to the selected prompts.
-If the student wishes to request an alternate timeline, the student must confer with the advisor, who shall determine if an exception is warranted.
+The Department Head may grant an extension for extenuating circumstances on a case-by-case basis.
 Per College of Education Rules, readers must be contacted prior to the exam to determine availability. (see: https://education.illinois.edu/student-resources/graduate/coe-graduate-handbook/phd)

 Mandatory General Field Qualifying Exam Prompt (Mandatory prompt for all students)